Emotional dance between two people at a wedding ceremony

 Do you have a preference for the specific DJ who performs?

-When it comes to wedding DJ entertainment, "I do" doesn't just refer to the vows you'll be taking - it's also our commitment never to switch up your hired performer at the last minute!
-With DJ Cutt Entertainment, we make sure that all clients know who will be spinning their special night before signing on with us.
-Plus, a non-refundable retainer of 40% and an online booking system ensure maximum music satisfaction – not only for your big day but during every step of planning too.
+When it comes to wedding DJ entertainment, we make sure that all clients know who will be performing at their event before signing on with us.
+At DJ Cutt Entertainment, we never switch up your hired performer at the last minute.
+A non-refundable retainer of 40% and an online booking system ensure maximum satisfaction, not only for your big day but during every step of the planning process.

 What are you looking for?

-This is one of the first questions that I ask a couple.
-What have you seen at past weddings that you want to incorporate and what would you like to stay away from?
-This goes for the music and other things that you’ve seen from a DJ.
-There are many different aspects of a wedding that can be DJ related that you wouldn’t think have much to do with the DJ.
-One of the biggest things is the flow of events.
-The more that you can communicate with the DJ what your ideal wedding will look like the happier you’ll be with the end product.
-This is why I always ask this question towards the beginning of my consultations.
+This is one of the first questions we ask every couple.
+What have you seen at past weddings that you want to incorporate, and what would you like to stay away from?
+This goes for the music and for other elements of the DJ experience.
+There are many aspects of a wedding that are DJ-related that couples do not always think about, including the flow of events, transitions between moments, and how the MC handles the room.
+The more you can communicate your ideal wedding vision to your DJ, the happier you will be with the end result.

 What length of DJ Package will you need?